joseriveraphd/cyclistic_r_tableau/README.md

 marketing team seeks advice on using digital media to influence conversions.

 For the full detailed analysis with code, see finalcode.md.
+Note that cyclistic_r.Rproj is a reproducible project in RStudio.

 <b><font color="blue">The following insights/recommendations are based
 on daily, hourly, and seasonal usage of Cyclistic bikes</b></font>: